Questions about aged care assessments

 How long does it take to find out if I’m eligible for services?

-For Commonwealth Home Support Programme services, you will usually find out if you’re eligible at your assessment.
+Based on your needs and situation, if you’re eligible for services through the Commonwealth Home Support Programme (CHSP), you will usually find out at your assessment.

-For Home Care Packages, short-term care options, and/or aged care homes, your assessor will need some time to review the information collected at your assessment.
-Then they will make a recommendation to their decision-maker who will decide on the outcome.
+If your needs and circumstances are more complex or involve being assessed for short-term care options and/or aged care homes, your assessor will need some time to review the information.
+They will then make a recommendation to the assessment organisation who will decide on the outcome.
 You or your representative will receive a letter to let you know if you’re eligible for services.
-This is usually sent within two to six weeks after your assessment.
+This is usually sent within 2 to 6 weeks after your assessment.

 What happens once I’m assessed as eligible for services?